ArchiveBox/docs/Install.md

 You may optionally specify a second argument to `archive.py export.html 153242424324` to resume the archive update at a specific timestamp.

-If you have any trouble, see the [Troubleshooting](#troubleshooting) section at the bottom.
+**Next Steps:**

+ - Read [[Configuration]] to learn about the various archive method options
+ - Read [[Scheduled Archiving]] to learn how to set up automatic daily archiving
+ - Read [[Publishing Your Archive]] if you want to host your archive for others to access online
+ - Read [[Troubleshooting]] if you encounter any problems

 ## Docker Setup

-First if you don't already have docker installed, follow the official install instructions for Linux, macOS, or Windows https://docs.docker.com/install/#supported-platforms.
+First, if you don't already have docker installed, follow the official install instructions for Linux, macOS, or Windows https://docs.docker.com/install/#supported-platforms.

 Then see the [[Docker]] page for next steps.